therden/skeletal_flask/README.md

 ### Trying it out

-With your virtual environment activated, from within the ```skeletal_flask``` directory in a terminal window, type
+From within the ```skeletal_flask``` directory in a terminal window, to activate your virtual environment and start the server, type

     source .venv/bin/activate
     python run.py

 Then open a web browser and in the address bar enter ```http://localhost:8080```

-When you are finished using the app, you can either close the terminal window or use [Ctrl-C] to stop the web server and leave the terminal window open.
+When you are finished using the app, you can either
+* close the terminal window, or
+* use [Ctrl-C] to stop the web server and leave the terminal window open.

 ### Credits